-The governor's first bets were losers, but sports' betting has been a huge winner for the Garden State since.
+The governor's first bets were losers, but sports betting has been a huge winner for the Garden State since.
 By the end of 2018, it was estimated that New Jersey sportsbooks took in over $3 billion in wagers on sporting events.

 The challenges were many, most of them coming from federal courts looking to stop any state from making it legal to bet on sports.
 New Jersey wasn't the only state with an interest in this fight.

-However, they were clearly at the forefront, and a key player in something that changed the gambling landscape across the nation.
+However, they were clearly at the forefront and a key player in something that changed the gambling landscape across the nation.
 Since June 2018, more than a dozen more states have followed New Jersey's model and written new legislation to make sports betting legal.

-There have been a lot of things happen since that first bet slip at Monmouth.
+There have been a lot of things that happen since that first bet slip at Monmouth.
 Let's talk about who the players have been, and how much winning this battle has meant to New Jersey financially.